The aim of This Way Up? is not necessarily to solve problems but to keep asking questions…

 This programme has been built upon our expertise and knowledge as part of our ongoing work in East Africa since 2009.

 We offer UK students a unique opportunity to further develop their interest in international affairs through participation in our annual international student challenge, Creative Disruptors.
 This challenge is open to student teams in the UK and Tanzania and continues learning around global perspectives, innovation for sustainability and the values of humanity.

 Please contact us for further information and a programme example.

 The Wider Benefit

-As well as enhancing key employment skills students will come away with a broader perspective of their impact on the world in preparation for post-school ventures, as well as thoughts for future career choices.
+As well as enhancing careers education, students will come away with a broader perspective of their impact on the world in preparation for post-school ventures.
 In addition, students will practise sharpening their critical thinking skills when examining and addressing international development efforts and community issues.

-Through our workshops in Tanzania, we have built strong partner links with schools overseas enabling all of our students to have the opportunity to share their skills through competitive enterprise challenges.
+Through our workshops in Tanzania, we have built strong partner links with schools and innovation centres, enabling all of our students to have the opportunity to share their skills through competitive enterprise challenges.
 Please contact us for more details at this stage.